Package 'drugfindR'

 kdSignature <- getSignature("LINCSKD_28")

-Investigate a given DGE dataset [Experimental]
+Investigate a given DGE dataset [Stable]

 Description